WHEN THE MESS MET THE PRESS

 The main characters: Credence Barebone, he of a suppressed destructive monstrous id

-is played by Ezra Miller serving as counterpart to Newt Scamander played by Eddie
+is played by Ezra Miller (no relation to Stephen) serving as counterpart to Newt Scamander

-Redmayne.
-Along with supernatural powers, out of focus schizy eyes, itchy face, duck-toed
+played by Eddie Redmayne.
+Along with supernatural powers, out of focus schizy eyes,

-walk, Scamander has no need for eating, sleeping or getting along with ordinary people.
+itchy face, duck-toed walk, Scamander has no need for eating, sleeping or getting along

 Scamander is also keeper of the “Fantastic Beasts” loosed upon 1920’s NYC from his 5th dimensional James Bond-like device-loaded suitcase.
 The beasts contained are then falsely